G-31-7 Acceptance of Gifts or Donations

 for the gift.

-or refusal of the gift.
+acceptance or refusal of the gift.

-the appropriate Vice President/Dean will so notify the donor.
+will notify the donor.

 - Gifts of real property can only be accepted by the Board of Directors.